s-nakaoka/choreonoid-doc/en/simulation/howto-use-controller.rst

 .. note:: The sample controller is created if the CMake option when building Choreonoid "BUILD_SIMPLE_CONTROLLER_PLUGIN" is set to ON.
 (This setting is ON by default.)

 .. note:: How to set the controller itself is specifically different from a controller item type to another.
 Based on the basic flow of introduction of a controller stated in this section, read the document of the controller item to be used actually and configure it.
-In case of a Body RTC item, for example, you can configure the controller by combining multiple RT components, but you cannot realise it by just specifying one file name of the controller but a more complicated configuration is required.
+In case of a Body RTC item, for example, you can configure the controller by combining multiple RT components, but you cannot realize it by just specifying one file name of the controller but a more complicated configuration is required.

 Execution of Simulation
 ---------------------------